edublancas/neural-clustering/README.md

 ./count
 ```

-## Step 1: Run YASS pipeline
+## Step 3: YASS setup

-The first step is to run YASS to generate the necessary
+## Step 4: Run YASS pipeline

-files for the clustering and visualization notebooks.
+Run YASS to generate the necessary files for the clustering and visualization notebooks.

 ```shell
 # run yass pipeline to process neural data